 • Let it sit for 7-10 minutes before serving – this will give time for the molten, jammy sauce to cool slightly and thicken.

-• Try serving with creme anglaise, double thick cream or ice cream.
+• Try serving with creme anglaise, whipped cream or vanilla ice cream.

 Notes